A partial defense of algebraic relationalism: Against Einstein Algebras

 My next objection is that the scalar field is built into the formalism of Einstein algebras (see \ref{scalar}).
 This is problematic for algebraicism as a relationalist view because the scalar field is essentially a surrogate manifold that represents spacetime.

 First of all, there is no actual real-valued scalar field at the fundamental level acknowledged by current physics.\footnote{The closest to this is the Higgs field, which is a complex-number-squared-valued scalar field.
 Admittedly, Einstein algebra can be realized by such a scalar field, it would be strange to interpret the fundamental algebraic structure as consisting of the Higgs field.} But even if there is, it is possible there isn't.
 But the formalism of Einstein algebras requires that a scalar field necessarily exists.
 Furthermore, this formalism privileges the field ontologically over all other matter fields.
 Since all physically relevant structures are to be defined in terms of the algebra $C^\infty(M)$, non-scalar fields such as the electromagnetic field would have to be defined in terms of the scalar field.
-But it is implausible that the electromagnetic field depends on and presuppose the existence of the scalar field.
+But it is implausible that the electromagnetic field depends on and presupposes the existence of the scalar field.
 All these indicate that the scalar field behaves just like spacetime in substantivalism.
 If algebraic relationalists are unhappy with the ghostly arena of physical on-goings, they should be equally unhappy about a ghostly background scalar field that must be posited in addition to those acknowledged by standard physics.
+(This also motivates many people to consider algebraicism a substantivalist view.)

 Note that there are many nonfundamental scalar fields in physics, such as the mass-density of a matter field.
 But these do not help much with the interpretative issue, since it is implausible to ontologically privilege such a scalar field over other fields that are standardly considered to be more fundamental.